ytjohn/rondurev/README.md

 It also supports any RDBM supported by the ``twisted.enterprise.adbapi`` module, like MySQL or PostgreSQL.

-The default configuration file ``cyclone2.conf`` ships with pre-configured settings for SQLite, Redis and MySQL.
+The default configuration file ``rondurev.conf`` ships with pre-configured settings for SQLite, Redis and MySQL.

-The code for loading all the database settings is in ``cyclone2/config.py``.
+The code for loading all the database settings is in ``rondurev/config.py``.
 Feel free to comment or even remove such code, and configuration entries.
 It shouldn't break the web server.

-Take a look at ``cyclone2/utils.py``, which is where persistent database connections are initialized.
+Take a look at ``rondurev/utils.py``, which is where persistent database connections are initialized.